Decorative banner image

 Criminal markets, actors and resilience Understanding the dynamics

-Even though five new criminal markets and one new criminal actor type have been included in the 2023 iteration, the criminality–resilience dynamics remained consistent with the 2021 Index findings.
+Even though five new criminal markets and one new criminal actor type were included in the 2023 iteration, the criminality–resilience dynamics remained consistent with the 2021 Index findings.
 As the data shows, criminality and resilience are negatively correlated (−0.44, compared to −0.45 in 2021).
 Therefore, the less resilient a state is to the threat of organized crime, the higher the likelihood of it experiencing criminality, and vice versa: higher resilience equates to lower pervasiveness of criminal markets and actors.
 Yet, at −0.44, the relationship is not very strong (see Figure 6.1, which shows how the countries are dispersed across the criminality–resilience matrix).

 Figure 6.1